 - prospective graduate and professional school students completing prerequisites

 - high school students

-Guest auditors sit in on UW credit classes, without earning credit or grades, taking exams, or completing assignments.
+Guest auditors sit in on UW-Madison credit classes, without earning credit or grades, taking exams, or completing assignments.

 Senior Guest auditors are the same as Guest auditors except are Wisconsin residents age 60 or older.

 Questions about the options above?
 Contact Adult Career and Special Student Services, 608-263-6960 or email@example.com.
 Confused about the difference between University Special students and Guest auditors?
 See this comparison chart.

 If you are a nontraditional student planning to pursue an undergraduate degree at the University of Wisconsin–Madison you should apply directly to the Office of Admissions and Recruitment.
 Adult Career and Special Student Services can help you with workshops geared toward easing the transition back to school.
 If you have coursework from another UW System campus or Madison College (MATC-Madison) learn about your transfer options here.

 Become a graduate or professional program student

 Nontraditional students planning to pursue a graduate degree at the University of Wisconsin-Madison should apply directly to the Graduate School.
 For professional program admission, visit the individual program websites: Law, Medicine and Public Health, Pharmacy, or Veterinary Medicine.
 If you need to fulfill prerequisites before applying to Graduate or Professional School you may apply to UW-Madison as a University Special student.